Nooralotta Neziri

 Nooralotta Maria Neziri (born 9 November 1992 in Turku, Finland) is a Finnish 100 meter hurdler.

-She was born of Finnish mother and Macedonian Albanian father in Turku, and has lived in Pori since her early childhood until June 2017.
-Since then she has moved to Jyväskylä.
-Neziri's record in 100m hurdles is 12.81.
+She was born to a Finnish mother and a Macedonian Albanian father in Turku, and lived in Pori from her early childhood until June 2017 when she moved to Jyväskylä, but moved back to Pori in October 2022.
+Neziri's record in 100m hurdles is 12.73.
 Together with Reetta Hurske, Neziri is also a Finnish record holder in women's indoor 60 metres hurdles with a time of 7.92.
 Her 100m personal best is 11.48, which makes her the 8th fastest Finnish woman of all-time.